 Machine learning used to detect threats consists of algorithms that identify malware prior to execution with real-time evaluation of millions of file characteristics to determine if a file is malicious.
 Exploit mitigation helps prevent malware-less attacks targeting vulnerabilities.

-Indicators of Attacks or Compromise are another technique often used today.
+Indicators of attacks or compromise are another technique often used today in endpoint security.
 They examine behaviors of both legitimate system activity and suspicious activities to detect series of events that indicate malware infection attempts or malicious activity.

 Response capabilities include retrospectively removing files or isolating endpoints to prevent threats from inflicting further harm.
 EDR’s deep endpoint visibility also enables threat hunting to proactively search for indicators of attack or compromise and the ability to carry out detailed forensics.